神社仏閣Shrines and Temples in Izumo

 Walking around the Hinomisaki area around sunset is a gift from nature as the sun sets over Hi-Shizumi-no-Miya.

-Hinomisaki Shrine is a 20-minute drive to the northeast from Izumo Taisha Grand Shine.
+Hinomisaki Shrine is a 20-minute drive to the northwest from Izumo Taisha Grand Shine.
 It is a beautiful ocean-view drive.

 There is a beautiful ocean-view drive way on the way to Hinomisaki Shrine.

 Ichibata Yakushi Temple A superb view from the precincts where you can see Izumo myths